fdbqo/SAMS/docs/QUICK_START.md

 **"Origin not allowed" error**
 - Add your domain to allowed origins in admin dashboard
+- Ensure your domain is added to the SAMS admin panel

 **"Steam login failed"**
 - Check your Steam API key and domain configuration
-- Ensure return URL matches exactly
+- Ensure return URL matches exactly in Steam developer console

+**"Authentication cookies not working"**
+- Verify your domain is added to allowed origins
+- Check that your SAMS instance is deployed and accessible
+- Ensure you're using HTTPS in production

 **"Redis connection failed"**
 - Verify your Upstash credentials